 20:51:05:19.
-Prescription required to dispense Schedule III or IV controlled drug - Refill restricted.
-No pharmacist may dispense a Schedule III or IV controlled drug without a written, oral, or electronic prescription.
-A prescription by the prescriber may be delivered to a pharmacist by handwritten order, facsimile, or electronic equipment where permissible by law.
-The pharmacist may refill the prescription, if so authorized on the prescription, up to five times within six months after the date of issue.
+Prescription required to dispense Schedule III or IV controlled drug -- Refill restricted.
+A pharmacist may not dispense a Schedule III or IV controlled drug without a written, oral, or electronic prescription from a prescriber.
+The prescription may be delivered to a pharmacist orally or by handwritten order, facsimile, or electronic equipment, if permitted by law.
+A pharmacist or intern shall promptly reduce an oral prescription to a written record filed or electronically recorded in the same manner as though it was a written prescription.
+The pharmacist may refill the prescription, if authorized on the prescription, up to five times within six months after the date of issue.
 The partial dispensing of refills may not exceed the total amount authorized on the prescription.
-Each refill shall be entered on the back of the prescription or captured electronically and shall indicate the quantity dispensed, date refilled, and the initials or name of the dispensing pharmacist.
-After six months or the dispensing of all authorized refills, whichever comes first, a new controlled drug prescription is required either orally, in writing, or electronically where permissible by law from the prescriber.
-Any prescription renewed by the prescriber shall be considered a new and separate prescription, assigned a new serial number, and subject to the restrictions in this section.
+Each refill must be entered on the back of the prescription or captured electronically and must indicate the quantity dispensed, the date refilled, and the initials or name of the dispensing pharmacist.
+After six months or the dispensing of all authorized refills, whichever comes first, a new controlled drug prescription is required, either orally, in writing, or electronically, if permitted by law, from the prescriber.
+Any prescription renewed by the prescriber is considered a new and separate prescription, must be assigned a new serial number, and is subject to the restrictions in this section.

-Electronic data processing equipment, when used to maintain patient files, must provide on-line retrieval of original prescription information for those prescription orders which are currently authorized for refilling.
-The original hard copy, facsimile, or electronic prescription must be stored in a file at the pharmacy and be maintained for a two-year period from the dispensing date.
+If a prescription software platform is used to maintain patient files, the program must provide retrieval of original prescription information for those prescription orders that are currently authorized for refilling.
+The original hard copy, facsimile, or electronic prescription must be stored at the pharmacy and maintained for two years from the last dispensing date.
 The identity of the pharmacist dispensing a refill must be included in the record.

-A pharmacist may not fill any expired prescription for a controlled drug prior to authorization from the prescriber.
+A pharmacist may not fill an expired prescription for a controlled drug prior to authorization from the prescriber.

-Source: 8 SDR 101, effective February 28, 1982; 12 SDR 151, 12 SDR 155, effective July 1, 1986; 26 SDR 92, effective January 6, 2000; 40 SDR 40, effective September 16, 2013.
+Source: 8 SDR 101, effective February 28, 1982; 12 SDR 151, 12 SDR 155, effective July 1, 1986; 26 SDR 92, effective January 6, 2000; 40 SDR 40, effective September 16, 2013; 50 SDR 138, effective June 2, 2024.

-General Authority: SDCL 36-11-11(1).
-Law Implemented: SDCL 36-11-11(1).
+General Authority: SDCL 36-11-11(1), 36-11-68.
+Law Implemented: SDCL 36-11-22, 36-11-20, 36-11-68.

 20:51:05:20.
 Legend drug to be dispensed by prescription only -- Refill restricted.
-A pharmacist may only dispense a legend drug or medicine pursuant to the written, oral, or electronic prescription of a practitioner licensed to prescribe drugs and medicines.
-A prescription by a prescriber may be delivered to a pharmacist by handwritten order, facsimile, or electronic equipment where permissible by law.
-An oral prescription shall be reduced promptly to writing by the pharmacist and the written record filed or electronically recorded in the same manner as though it were a written prescription.
-No legend drug prescription may be refilled except as designated in the original prescription or as subsequently authorized by the prescriber.
-Each refill shall be entered on the back of the original prescription or captured electronically and shall indicate the quantity dispensed, date refilled, and the initials or name of the dispensing pharmacist.
+A pharmacist may dispense a legend drug or medicine only pursuant to the written, oral, or electronic prescription of a licensed prescriber.
+A prescription may be delivered to a pharmacist by handwritten order, facsimile, or electronic equipment, if permitted by law.
+A pharmacist or intern shall reduce an oral prescription promptly to a written record filed or electronically recorded in the same manner as a written prescription.
+A noncontrolled legend drug prescription may not be refilled except as designated in the original prescription or as subsequently authorized by the prescriber and not after twelve months from the original issue date.
+Each refill must be entered on the back of the original prescription or captured electronically and must indicate the quantity dispensed, the date refilled, and the initials or name of the dispensing pharmacist.
+If the prescriber is unable to be contacted to authorize refills, the pharmacist may fill up to a thirty-day supply of a noncontrolled legend drug, if in the professional judgement of the pharmacist, the drug is necessary to maintain the patient's health.